 It’s getting Christmassy already with the three limited edition coins that have been released in the run-up to Christmas to celebrate Raymond Briggs’ classic novel, the Snowman.

-Royal Mint worked in partnership with award-winning illustrator Robin Shaw and Snowman Enterprises to create the special coins, which are inspired by the original hand-drawn book illustrations.
+Royal Mint worked in partnership with award-winning illustrators Robin Shaw and Snowman Enterprises to create special coins inspired by the original hand-drawn book illustrations.

 The coins depict a popular scene, which shows James and The Snowman about to embark on their magical adventure to the North Pole.

-The festive new Snowman coin launch comes shortly after the release of their limited edition Wallace and Gromit 50p coins.
-The coins were created to celebrate the 30th anniversary of Wallace and Gromit television show that hit screens across the UK.
+The festive new Snowman coin launch comes shortly after releasing their limited edition Wallace and Gromit 50p coins.
+The coins were created to celebrate the 30th anniversary of the Wallace and Gromit television show that hit screens across the UK.

-The coin based on the original short film ‘A Grand Day Out’ which was first screened in 1989, was designed by Wallace and Gromit creator Nick Park and the team at Aardman Animations.
+The coin based on the original short film ‘A Grand Day Out, first screened in 1989, was designed by Wallace and Gromit creator Nick Park and the team at Aardman Animations.
 The coin also bears the Latin inscription ‘caseus praestans’, which translates as ‘cracking cheese’.